aarevalom0/NASA-APPS-CHALENGE-2024-Seismic-Detection-Across-the-Solar-System/README.md

 ## Data Analysis Plus 📊

+This section highlights a significant plus: our approach goes beyond the initial goal of merely detecting seismic events.
+We provide a comprehensive HTML report filled with valuable insights that enhance our understanding of seismic activity.

-In this section, we provide a comprehensive HTML report with valuable insights about seismic events.
-For example: This plot shows velocity over time, distinguishing between seismic events (blue) and noise (red).
+For example, one of the plots shows velocity over time, effectively distinguishing between seismic events (blue) and noise (red).
+This visualization not only identifies seismic occurrences but also offers critical information about their characteristics.

 <img src="Plots/Statistics/Scatter%20Plot%20with%20Trend%20Lines%20Velocity%20Vs.%20Time.png" alt="Velocity Vs. Time" width="600"/>